The Our Cancer Journey Podcast

 Episode Host: Bruce Watkins

-A Father, Cancer survivor, podcaster, writer & content creator, traveler, cultural explorer, humanitarian, giving-back & minimalist evangelist, music enthusiast, recovering Corporate employee, and curious soul who transformed into an unapologetically optimistic and unpretentious advocate of Life-Optimization for all.
+A Father, Cancer survivor, podcaster, writer & content creator, speaker, voice-over artist, facilitator/moderator, traveler, cultural explorer, humanitarian, giving-back & minimalist evangelist, music enthusiast, former Corporate people leader, and curious soul who transformed into an unapologetically optimistic and unpretentious advocate of Life-Optimization for all.

 Follow Our Facebook Page: